cewing/codefellows_f2_python/source/session01.rst

 Nor is *TextEdit* on a Mac.

+``Notepad`` is a text editor -- but a crappy one.

+You need a real "programmers text editor":

 A text editor saves only what it shows you, with no special formatting characters hidden behind the scenes.

 .. nextslide:: Minimum Requirements

-At a minumum, your editor should have:
+At a minimum, your editor should have:

 .. rst-class:: build